 The driver of the Coca-Cola truck was charged with 21 counts of criminally negligent homicide, but ultimately acquitted when it was confirmed that his truck’s brake system had failed due to inadequate maintenance.
 Finally recognized as a co-victim of Coca-Cola’s negligence, the driver was able to sue for compensation for his own neurological injuries, as well as for legal malpractice on Coca-Cola’s part.
 Coca-Cola also paid out more than $150 million total to the families of the drowned students.

-For a long time, this one accident of unparalleled profile and heart-wrenching consequence was synonymous with Coca-Cola’s reputation on the road.
+For a long time, this one commercial truck accident of unparalleled profile and heart-wrenching consequence was synonymous with Coca-Cola’s reputation on the road.
 The real question now is whether anything has improved at the company since, or if the quieter years that have followed are nothing but luck.

 Road Safety Means Respecting the Destructive Power of Big Rigs